Skip to main content

 “Oversight by the Long Range Facilities Planning Group will include all major construction projects throughout all stages of conceptualization, design and construction,” said OSU architecture Professor Nigel Jones, who has joined the group.

-“We’re at a point of change in terms of the scale of the campus and entering a time when the master plan becomes extremely important in helping us accommodate growth while maintaining the qualities that have made our campus beautiful,” Jones said.
-“The master plan should be considered as a guide for future development, and as new projects are decided upon, the planning group will interpret the plan so that it is evolving with the campus’s needs.”
+“We’re at a point of change in terms of the campus scale and entering a time when the master plan becomes extremely important in helping us accommodate growth while maintaining the qualities that have made our campus beautiful.
+The master plan should be considered as a guide for future development, and as new projects are decided upon, the planning group will interpret the plan so that it is evolving with the campus’s needs.”

-The implementation component calls for yearly reviews, frequent forums to allow campus groups to weigh in on the plan and collaboration between the facilities planning group and City of Stillwater planners on development of neighborhoods adjacent to campus.
+The implementation component calls for yearly reviews, frequent forums to allow campus groups to weigh in on the plan and collaboration between the facilities planning group and City of Stillwater planners on developing neighborhoods adjacent to campus.
 It also includes several specific recommendations for expansion and enhancement of the 2025 plan, such as a capital improvements program and appendices to address landscaping, utilities, transportation, art, architectural guidelines and way-finding.

 The implementation component emphatically states that the 2025 plan should be a living document, and with their recommendations, the Faculty Council has helped ensure that it will be, according to Weaver.